milesdaudistel/notes/notes.md

 `/usr/local` everything here is for your 'local' user.
 None of it is managed by a package manager.
 You might want this for something like, I don't know, game files, photoshop, stuff like that?
 Just stuff you don't want your package manager updating and potentially breaking.

+`Unix file permissions` typing `ls -l` in a terminal will give you the permissions of each file in your current directory.
+There are 3 types of permissions:  you can read the file, you can write to the file, and you can execute (run) the file as a program.
+Here is the general format of each line when you run ls -l:

+	drwxrwxrwx depth owner owners_group file_size modify_date file_name

+First part is the actual permissiosn.
+The d means directory, r is read, w is write, x is execute.
+The first rwx is for the owner/creator of the file, the second rwx is for the group.
+Most users don't belong to a group.
+The third rwx is for all users.

+Depth is how deep that folder subtree can go.

+Owner is the creator of the file.
+Systen files will have the creator 'root'.

+Owners_group is the group that the owner belongs to.
+It doesn't matter that much as far as I know.

+The last 3 parts should be self-explanatory.

+Here's an example of 2 typical lines:

+	-rw-r--r--     1 cool_user  staff     739 May 14 13:46 README.md
+	drw-------     3 root       staff      96 Jul  6 15:14 bin

+Breaking this down, the first lines information is:  this is a file whose owner can read and write, and anyone else can only read.
+Since it's a file and not a folder, it has directory level 1.
+The user is cool_user, the group is staff, it is 739 bytes in size, it was last modified on May 14th at 1:36 pm, and the filename is README.md.

+The second line says: this is a directory, only the owner can read or write to it, and it has 3 sub-levels (2 subdirectories that contain files at maximum).

+`symbolic link` Same thing as a desktop shortcut.
+A file that is really just a pointer to another file.
+If the original file gets deleted, the pointer will malfunction.

 `help <bash command>` help is for bash commands only.

 `man <something>` more general than help.  short for manuel.